 The Knowledge Exam is taken in a “virtually proctored” environment.
-An online supervisor monitors the examinee via a webcam as he/she completes the exam.
-Examinees are required to provide the proctor with two pieces of Government issued ID.
-Virtual proctors are available 24 hours a day, 7 days a week, and can be scheduled “on demand.”
+A quick installation of the YouTestMe online software monitors the examinee via a webcam as he/she completes the exam.
+Examinees are required to provide two pieces of Government issued ID for verification purposes.

 For the purposes of this exam, all forms of ID must include a photo and your full name, examples include the following;